When will I get my tax refund?

-(NEXSTAR) – Tax season is officially open and those filers in line for a refund this year may be wondering when the money will land in their accounts.
+Tax season is officially open, and those filers in line for a refund this year may be wondering when the money will land in their accounts.

 As long as the tax return is complete and accurate, the Internal Revenue Service says most people will get their refund in under 21 days, as long as they file electronically.
 For those taxpayers who file a paper return, however, the refund could take four weeks or more to process.